-The Situation Memory Explorer provides Visual Analytics support for interactively exploring the Situation Memory, in order to assess the evolution patterns of actually observed situations.
+The Situation Memory Explorer provides Visual Analytics support for interactively exploring the Situation Memory, thereby allowing to assess the evolution patterns of actually observed situations.
 The user can define a context of interest by moving a spatio-temporal selection frame and different filters.
 The Situation Memory Explorer then constructs the corresponding query and retrieves situations matching the context of interest from the memory.
-These situations are mapped onto the graphical representation of their SET, by aggregating their different, linked situation snapshots onto their corresponding SSTs.
-This allows to highlight the common evolution patterns of the current context of interest, i.e., which developments are more likely than others, how long situations last on average etc. By modifying the context, for instance by panning and zooming the spatial selection frame (cf. Fig. 5), the user can assess how these evolution patterns may change under different contexts.
-The Situation Memory Explorer further allows to save a snapshot of the current context and result.
-The results obtained with different assessed contexts can be arranged in a scatter-plot like fashion, in order to compare and contrast the results.
+To highlight their evolution patterns, these situations are mapped onto the graphical representation of their SET (i.e., by retrieving the SSTs of their situation snapshots), thereby highlighting the common evolution patterns of the current context of interest, i.e., which developments are more likely and occur more frequent than others, how long situations last on average etc. By modifying the context, for instance by panning and zooming the spatial selection frame (cf. Fig. 5), the user can assess how these evolution patterns may change under different contexts.
+The Situation Memory Explorer thus allows to save a snapshot of the current context and result, and allows to arrange different assessed contexts in a scatter-plot like fashion, in order to compare and contrast the results.
 For instance, it may become apparent that situations in tunnel X tend to develop less critical than situations in tunnel Y and take less time to be resolved.
 Based on such insights, for instance, the causalities for these distinct evolution patterns may be investigated on, thereby helping to elaborate on countermeasures.